vitest-dev/vitest/docs/guide/migration.md

 **Vue Snapshots**

-This is not a Jest specific feature, but if you previously were using Jest with vue-cli preset, you will need to install [`jest-serializer-vue`](https://github.com/eddyerburgh/jest-serializer-vue) package, and use it inside [setupFiles](/config/#setupfiles):
+This is not a Jest-specific feature, but if you previously were using Jest with vue-cli preset, you will need to install [`jest-serializer-vue`](https://github.com/eddyerburgh/jest-serializer-vue) package, and use it inside [setupFiles](/config/#setupfiles):

 ```ts
 import vueSnapshotSerializer from 'jest-serializer-vue'